QutEcoacoustics/research-blog/_posts/2018-07-18-Consistent-Manual-Annotations.md

 general responds to changes in sunlight.
 So, how should the amount of bird calling activity be quantified?
 One way might be to use any number of acoustic indices that have been developed to estimate biodiversity.
 These indices that calculate acoustic properties generally are to do with the amount of acoustic activity and the variety of different kinds of events, so, using acoustic indices would be an option.
-However the relationship between the index values and the behavioural response is not clear.
+However, the relationship between the index values and the behavioural response is not clear.
 Ideally, we’d also like a less opaque, more direct measurement of bird calling activity.